Please click on the link above to see a copy of our Handbook.

 Community: The International School is a learning community that supports all students of all backgrounds and ability levels, fostering self-confidence, self-discipline and self-worth in every student, enabling them to realize success in school and beyond.
 Its unique learning environment is characterized by the close student, teacher and family relationships that develop over a seven-year course of study in a small school environment.
 A strong sense of community is based upon the values of mutual respect, sincere compassion, shared responsibility and continual self reflection.

 The idea of community, which was developed at the birth of our school, is to regularly bring together groups of students so that they have time during the schedule to break from the normal classroom environment and expand their learning.
 Community may be based on leadership, academics, or similar interests.
 It also gives students the opportunity to go out into the community and possibly give something back, meet with fellow classmates, and discuss school and other issues.
-In the beginning, the goal was to keep the same kids together for seven years, but the need to combine those existing communities into several new communities has arisen.
-The familiar faces may change, but the ideas and productivity of community continues.

 To graduate from IS, each student must complete at least 40 hours of community service between the summer before ninth grade and June of the Senior year.
 Community service is entered into the Naviance system.
 Please see your Counselor or the Counseling Secretary for more information.
 See Community Service for more information.